Moving Out of State Checklist

 As you’re approaching closer to your moving day and you’re packing everything away, one thing that we think is gonna be a lifesaver for you is to keep a box or two boxes readily available, that is your, what we call your emergency move-in box.
 Okay, so what you’re gonna have in that box is everything that you would want and need on the day that you’re moving into your new home.
 So those things would include paper plates, cups, utensils, a fresh set of sheets, fresh towels, toiletries, all of those things that you’re gonna need because the last thing that you want to do when you move into your new home is you’re wondering where are the sheets.
 So have that emergency move-in kit ready and also have paper towels, toilet paper, all of those different things that you use on an everyday regular basis that are gonna be lifesavers for you and have that readily available in a special spot that’s like the last box that’s put in the truck or the car for your move.

 So moving can be very exciting, it can be very overwhelming and stressful but if you have that checklist and you have those things in mind, it can make the whole process so much smoother.
-So be sure to check us out here.
+So be sure to check out long distance moving page.
 We are the best moving company in Charlotte!